robin-raymond/zax.io/functions.md

 #### Functions input / output composition

-If a function's output matches the input of another function they can be bound together as a newly created function using the function composition operator (`>>`).
+If a function's output arguments matches the input arguments of another function they can be bound together as a newly created function using the function composition operator (`>>`).
 Each of the output arguments from the first function must match the input arguments from the second function.
 Functions can be composed together in chains of two or more functions where each input is chained to another output.

 ````zax
 func1 final : (result : Integer)(input : String) = {